twentyciasia/100-days-of-code/log-nhatnh.md

 Continue learn Swift - Closure - Class

 ### D49
 Create an command line app with Xcode - Swift
+### D50
+'ve just got access permision for tw-ea project at 8pm.
+Spend time for working with project - build steps.
+Do nothing with 100dayofcode today